mpcoll/pytcsii/README.md

 # pytcsii: A python package to interface with the QST.Lab TCS II thermal stimulator

-> :warning: This pacakge has not been extensively tested.
+> :warning: This package has not been extensively tested.
 Use at your own risk.
-Verify the that the serial commands sent to the device are giving the expected results and double check the generated protocol files before using them on the device.
+Verify that the serial commands sent to the device are giving the expected results and double-check the generated protocol files before using them on the device.
 Please report any issues you may encounter.

 ## Installation